 - Are the programming instructions easy to understand?

 - SoCalGas provides weatherization and furnace repair/replacement for qualified residences of limited-income customers.

 - When buying a new gas furnace look for a unit with a higher Annual Fuel Utilization Efficiency (AFUE) or an ENERGY STAR® label.

-- Did you know that by replacing a central forced air-furnace that is 15+ years old with a new energy-efficient model, you could save up to 20% on heating costs?
+- Did you know that by replacing a central forced air-furnace that is 15 years old or older with a new energy-efficient model, you could save up to 20 percent on heating costs?